Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ### Switching Content Services and Share versions

 The latest version of the Alfresco SDK supports different versions for Content Services and Alfresco Share.
-Since each product is no longer released under one common version number, ACS (i.e. `alfresco.war`) and the Share UI (`share.war`) are now released with individual version numbers.
+Since each product is no longer released under one common version number, Content Services (i.e. `alfresco.war`) and the Share UI (`share.war`) are now released with individual version numbers.

-By default, SDK 4 is configured to generate projects using the most recent version of ACS and Share.
+By default, SDK 4 is configured to generate projects using the most recent version of Content Services and Share.
 You can easily change one (or both) versions by simply updating the `pom.xml` file in your project.
 The compatibility of these versions is up to you, however you should check in advance the right versions to use.

 When editing `pom.xml` you will see a number of properties that define the Content Services platform version and the Alfresco Share version, such as: